zeh/key-action-binder-as3/README.md

 To add:

- * All other platforms (Mac, Android, Windows 8, ...)
+ * All other platforms (Mac, Android, Windows 8, Windows XP, ...)

 More platforms and devices will be added as their controls are tested and figured out.
 If you wish, you can test it yourself: